ericjang/ericjang.github.io/_posts/2022-07-14-robotics-generative.markdown

 **What do you think about model-based methods?**

 Generative models used for visual model-predictive control are nice because they directly reuse a lot of the latest advances from generative modeling of images and video.
-However, the challenge remains that if you're not evaluating on a robot is that it's hard to know how reduction in bits-per-dim (or ELBO likelihood) for your modeling task translates to actual performance.
-While model-based learning is super practical for optimization dimension, you still need to find a way to connect it to your evaluation.
+However, the challenge remains that if you're not evaluating on a robot, it's still hard to know how reduction in bits-per-dim (or ELBO likelihood) for your modeling task translates to actual performance.
+While model-based learning is super practical for optimizing in a generalization-friendly way, you still need to find a way to connect it to your evaluation.

 **If model-based learning is practical, why haven't you applied it to BC-Z data?**

-When setting up a robotic learning codebase, you want to de-risk the infrastructure and make sure the basics like logging are implemented correctly, so often it's a good idea to start with a simple algorithm.
+When setting up a robotic learning codebase, you want to de-risk the infrastructure and make sure the basics like logging are implemented correctly.
+Often it's a good idea to start with a simple algorithm, even if it's a naive baseline.
 Imitation learning was the simple algorithm we started with, but obviously once that works then it makes sense to branch out to more complex things like model-based RL.

 **Is it possible to deploy black-box learned systems (e.g. end-to-end neural network control) in real-world applications, given that they don't have safety guarantees?**